v-cakoll/docs.pl-pl/docs/framework/misc/code-access-security-policy-compatibility-and-migration.md

  <xref:System.NotSupportedException>: `This method uses CAS policy, which has been obsoleted by the .NET Framework.
 In order to enable CAS policy for compatibility reasons, please use the <NetFx40_LegacySecurityPolicy> configuration switch.
 Please see <link> for more information.`

 <a name="migration"></a>
-## <a name="migration-replacement-for-obsolete-calls"></a>Migracji: Zastępuje przestarzałe wywołania
+## <a name="migration-replacement-for-obsolete-calls"></a>Migracja: Zastąpienie dla wywołań przestarzałe

-### <a name="determining-an-assemblys-trust-level"></a>Określanie poziomu zaufania zestawu
+### <a name="determining-an-assemblys-trust-level"></a>Określanie poziom zaufania zestawu
- Urzędy certyfikacji zasad jest często używany do określenia zestawu lub w domenie aplikacji uprawnienia zestaw uprawnień lub poziom zaufania. [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] Udostępnia następujące właściwości przydatne, które nie trzeba rozwiązać zasady zabezpieczeń:
+ Urzędy certyfikacji zasad jest często używany do określenia zestawu lub uprawnienie domeny aplikacji zestaw uprawnień lub poziom zaufania. [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] Udostępnia następujące właściwości przydatne, które nie powinny być rozwiązać zasady zabezpieczeń:

 -   <xref:System.Reflection.Assembly.PermissionSet%2A?displayProperty=nameWithType>